 Tailwind provides data for both Pinterest and Instagram, the two image-based social media networks.

 Once you have the tool, you’ll be able to track when someone pins an image from your website or engages with an Instagram post.
-It also lets you generate hashtag data, monitor brand mentions across the two social sites, and more.

 You can start a free trial to see if this social media measurement tool is right for your Pinterest and Instagram accounts.